lmfit/asteval/doc/index.rst

  1. Variable and function symbol names are held in a simple symbol table, giving a flat namespace.
  2. creating classes is not allowed.
- 3. importing modules is not allowed.
+ 3. importing modules is not allowed, unless specifically enabled.
- 4. f-strings, decorators, generators, type hints, `yield`, `with` blocks, and `lambda` are not supported.
+ 4. decorators, generators, type hints, and `lambda` are not supported.
+ 5. `yield`, `await`,  and async programming are not supported.
- 5. Many builtin functions (:py:func:`eval`, :py:func:`getattr`,
+ 6. Many builtin functions (:py:func:`eval`, :py:func:`getattr`,
     :py:func:`hasattr`, :py:func:`setattr`, and :py:func:`delattr`) are not allowed.
- 6. Accessing many object attributes that can provide access to the python interpreter are not allowed.
+ 7. Accessing many object attributes that can provide access to the python interpreter are not allowed.

 The resulting "asteval language" acts very much like miniature version of Python, focused on mathematical calculations, and with noticeable limitations.
-It is the kind of toy programming language you might use to introduce simple scientific programming concepts.
+It is the kind of toy programming language you might use to introduce simple scientific programming concepts, but also includes much of the standard Python features to be a reasonably complete language and not too restricted from what someone familiar with Python would expect.

 Because asteval is designed for evaluating user-supplied input, safety against malicious or incompetent user input is an important concern.